248.AI

 Quiet & Literate

 Clean sans-serif typography, generous whitespace, a restrained grayscale palette, and a conceptual anchor that rewards close attention.
-Understated by default; confident enough to not need to shout.
+Understated by default; confident enough not to need to shout.

 Direction C